microsoft/winrtc/README.md

 - Created public documentation on GitHub wiki about how to change libWebRTC build system

 For our next release, we are proactively working on:
-- NuGet packages for WinRTC wrappers
+- Creating NuGet packages for WinRTC wrappers

 ## Road Map